How to use the Teach Your Learner Book

 Both child and parent will find it useful to read the general information pages, and lesson subject page before going out in the car.

-This prepares you for the lesson, and means you aren't setting off without a plan.
+This prepares you for the lesson, and means you are setting off with a plan.
 For example, you'll be able to work out the best roads to travel to in your area in order to practise specific subjects.

 You can refer to the book when parked at the side of the road, using the teacher and learner pages.